-Total grease concentrations were below the levels prescribed by consent 1450 on all occasions.
-COD values exceeded the consent limit on one occasion, while suspended solids concentrations exceeded the consent limit twice.
-As the consent limits in special condition 5, consent 1450 apply to the composite samples and not the grab samples, these exceedances do not count as a breach of consent.
+No analytes with prescribed limits in consent 1450 were in exceedance of these limits in the grab samples collected during this monitoring year.
+As the consent limits in special condition 5 of the consent, apply to the composite samples and not the grab samples, any exceedances would not have been considered as a breach of consent.

 High concentrations of faecal indicator bacteria, in particular enterococci, were recorded in the grab samples (Table 6).
 The discharge of domestic wastes in the dairy wastewater itself is specifically prohibited, and this condition was complied with.
 It is not unusual for high numbers of faecal indicator bacteria to be found in dairy factory wastewater in the absence of domestic wastes, as has been found elsewhere in the country e.g. at Clandeboye and Westland Milk Hokitika (Palliser et al., 2013 and referenced therein).
-In order to determine whether elevated numbers of faecal indicator bacteria in the wastewater occur as a result of faecal contamination (e.g. from birds and rodents) or growth of environmental strains, further testing of waste streams is currently being undertaken by Fonterra (Palliser et al., 2013).
+In order to determine whether elevated numbers of faecal indicator bacteria in the wastewater occur as a result of faecal contamination (e.g. from birds and rodents) or growth of environmental strains, further testing of waste streams is currently being undertaken by Fonterra.